ingo/ingo.github.io/_recipes/greek_gigantes.md

 title: Greek Gigantes
 veggie: "\u2713"
 ---

+These large white beans are slow simmered in a rich tomato and herb sauce until perfectly tender and creamy.
+They make a satisfying vegetarian main dish when served over crusty toasted bread.
+The beans become melt-in-your-mouth soft and soak up the flavors of the aromatic sauce.
 These giant beans were first discovered during a trip to Athens.
 They are huge in size, and huge in flavor.
 This recipe is intensely comforting and satisfying.
 It’s also incredibly versatile.
 You can serve it as a stew-like main course, as a side dish, or even as part of a spread of small plates or appetizers.

 ### Ingredients